wechaty/docusaurus/jekyll/_posts/2020-06-19-archyshuo-anki-assistant.md

 - [contributors of the genanki library for writing such an easy-to-use tool!](https://github.com/kerrickstaley/genanki/graphs/contributors)

-- the [WeChaty community](https://wechaty.github.io/) and [everyone involved in making WeChaty such a wonderful lib!](https://github.com/wechaty/wechaty#two_hearts-contributors) And [the Juzi.bot team](https://botorange.com/) for [opening up their padplus protocol ecosystem](https://github.com/juzibot/Welcome/wiki/Support-Developers) for outsiders like me!
+- the [Wechaty community](https://wechaty.github.io/) and [everyone involved in making Wechaty such a wonderful lib!](https://github.com/wechaty/wechaty#two_hearts-contributors) And [the Juzi.bot team](https://botorange.com/) for [opening up their padplus protocol ecosystem](https://github.com/juzibot/Welcome/wiki/Support-Developers) for outsiders like me!

 If you are interested in the development of this project feel free to follow Archy.sh on WeChat and TikTok or [join our mailing list](https://mailing-list.xn--nqr.xn--fiqs8s/) =)